Grants and loans

 Macmillan Grants

-Macmillan Grants are small, one-off payments to help people with the extra costs that cancer can cause.
+Macmillan Grants are small payments to help people with the extra costs that cancer can cause.
 They are for people who have a low level of income and savings.

-If you need things like extra clothing, help paying heating bills or even a relaxing UK break, you may be able to get a Macmillan Grant.
+If you need things like extra clothing, help paying heating bills or travel to your appointments, you may be able to get a Macmillan Grant.

-How much you will get depends on your situation and needs.
-A grant from Macmillan would not normally affect the benefits you are entitled to.
+A grant from Macmillan would not affect the benefits you are entitled to.
 It is an extra bit of help, not a replacement for other support.

 We have more information about Macmillan Grants.